What is CBD?

 CBD oil has shown promise as a treatment for both depression and anxiety, leading many who live with these disorders to become interested in this natural approach.

 In one Brazilian study, 57 men received either oral CBD or a placebo 90 minutes before they underwent a simulated public speaking test.
 The researchers found that a 300-mg dose of CBD was the most effective at significantly reducing anxiety during the test.

-CBD oil has even been used to safely treat insomnia and anxiety in children with post-traumatic stress disorder.
+CBD oil has even been used to safely treat insomnia and anxiety in children with post-traumatic stress disorder for which many doctors now provide an oklahoma medical marijuana card.
 These qualities are linked to CBD’s ability to act on the brain’s receptors for serotonin, a neurotransmitter that regulates mood and social behavior.

 CBD may also benefit people with other forms of anxiety, such as social anxiety disorder (SAD) and post-traumatic stress disorder (PTSD).
 It may help treat anxiety-induced insomnia as well, which I wrote about in my last blog.

 In 2011, a study researched CBD’s effects on people with SAD.
 Participants were given an oral dose of 400 milligrams (mg) of CBD or a placebo.
 Those who received CBD experienced overall reduced anxiety levels.